Azure/azure-osconfig/docs/modules.md

 - Boolean payload example: ```"true"```
 - Complex payload example combining all the above as fields into same object payload: ```"{"valueOne":123,"valueTwo":"This is a test.","valueThree":true}"``` where "valueOne", "valueTwo" and "valueThree" are the respective field names.

 OSConfig will not attempt to parse and validate the payload and payloadSizeBytes arguments.
-It is the responsability of the respective Module to do this and return errors if appropriate.
+It is the responsibility of the respective Module to do this and return errors if appropriate.
 Modules must also validate the clientSession, componentName and objectName arguments against invalid values.

 The maximum size of payload will be limited to the size specified via MmiOpen if that's a non-zero value (0 meaning unlimited).
 For OSConfig the payload of the requests translated into MMI calls must be size limited and a 4KB (4,096 bytes) limit was chosen but this may change in the future.
 Other platforms calling into the module may not have such a limitation.
 If needed, the module must enforce this maximum limit and reject MmiSet calls with payloadSizeBytes greater than this maximum value (unless than maximum value is 0, unlimited).